 Avoid believing in standard lease

 A landlord may try to fool you into believing the need to sign a ‘standard’ lease.
 In fact, you may find many leases with the words ‘STANDARD LEASE’ at the top of the first page to make you believe that some higher authority has already reviewed and approved the lease as a ‘standard’ lease.
 Never believe in it.
 There is nothing called ‘standard’ when it comes to lease documents.
-In fact, tenants occupying the same floor of a particular building are likely committed to prepare and sign different lease documents.
+In fact, tenants occupying the same floor of a particular building are likely committed to preparing and sign different lease documents.

 Risk of rent payment after retirement